simonhighfield/nc-news/README.md

 Create the PSQL databases using
     ```npm run setup-dbs```

-Seed the ???development??? database
+Seed the development database
     ```npm run seed```

-Run the tests using
+Run the tests (test database gets erseed each time) using
     ```npm run test```

 Run the development database on nodemon, so that it can be interacted with using PSQL or Insomnia / Postman